Anikaaasingh/Rider-Cancellation-Prediction/README.md

 focused on order cancellations and factors associated with it.
 Our analysis is generalized over orders and riders, making it applicable to any new order or rider outside of dataset.
  The key questions that this report will answer are:

-● What properties of orders and riders indicate cancellation and upto what extent?
+- What properties of orders and riders indicate cancellation and upto what extent?
-● How are variables that affect cancellation related with each other?
+-How are variables that affect cancellation related with each other?

  # Feature Engineering
 We created some new_features to enhance the analysis:
-● “allot_order_delta”: difference between “allot_time” and “order_time”.
+-“allot_order_delta”: difference between “allot_time” and “order_time”.
-● “accept_allot_delta”: difference between “accept_time” and “allot_time”.
+-“accept_allot_delta”: difference between “accept_time” and “allot_time”.
-● “pickup_accept_delta”: difference between “pickup_time” and “accept_time”.
+-“pickup_accept_delta”: difference between “pickup_time” and “accept_time”.
-● “total_distance”: sum of first mile and last mile distances.
+-“total_distance”: sum of first mile and last mile distances.
-● “delivered_allot_ratio”: ratio of “delivered_orders” and “alloted_orders”.
+-“delivered_allot_ratio”: ratio of “delivered_orders” and “alloted_orders”.

 # Methodolgy
-● As the analysis is focused on cancellations, it makes sense to study how many cancellations are made subject to certain conditions and compare them with how many deliveries are made under same conditions.
+-As the analysis is focused on cancellations, it makes sense to study how many cancellations are made subject to certain conditions and compare them with how many deliveries are made under same conditions.
 We define a variable named “cancellation_rate” defined as the probability that a randomly sampled order from the dataset under some condition S on variable X was cancelled :
 Cancellation Rate=P(cancelled|X(s)
-● We use this methodology throughout the report to analyze how the variables in dataset affect cancellation.
+-We use this methodology throughout the report to analyze how the variables in dataset affect cancellation.
 It is very important to note that cancellation rate is very sensitive to the denominator, say there is a certain condition on a variable that is satisfied by only one sample in the dataset and if that one sample turns out to be a cancelled order then cancellation rate is simply 100% which is absurd.
 So for an inference based on cancellation rate to be statistically significant, total number of samples satisfying the given condition must be sufficiently large, we chose this minimum limit as 100.
 The report only contains statistically significant inferences.

 # Rider Analysis:
 In this we analyzed the rider specific variables and their relation with cancellation.
 We have a figure below for a quick overview of rider related variables